-Starting a business on a shoe string often means marketing falls further and further down the list of priorities, however what many forget is that when it comes to marketing you really can get something for nothing.
+Starting a business on a shoe string often means marketing falls further and further down the list of priorities, however what many forget is that when it comes to marketing tools you really can get something for nothing.
 There are multiple ways to get your name and brand out there with a marketing budget of £0.
+Here are 7 marketing tools for free.

 1. Social Media